BCDevOps/openshift-wiki/docs/HowTo/UpdatePatroni.md

 You may also wish to switch the leader of your Patroni cluster over to pod 0 in your stateful set.
 This shouldn't be necessary, but will probably make things easier on you.

-This list of steps also requires that the stateful set not automatically redeploy on image change.
-Please ensure that this is correct before proceeding.
+This list of steps requires that the stateful set not automatically redeploy on image change.
+Please ensure that this is true of your Patroni stateful set before proceeding.

 Note that there are some time constraints in these instructions - certain steps which should be performed relatively quickly.
 None of these time constraints are so tight that you should feel rushed, but you should ensure that you can finish this process in a single sitting and understand the requirements of each step before you begin.
 As such, **please read all of these instructions from start to finish before you begin.**